The Best “Best Sellers”: 22 Popular Books to Learn English From

 What this book is about: Someone is killing children.
 Detective Kim Stone is about to find out that they’ve been killing for a much longer time than anyone realized.
 But will Stone be able to stop the murderer before they strike again?

-The English in this book: This book is a little more advanced in its writing style, but it should still be readable for high-intermediate level learners.
+The English in this book: This style of this book is a little more advanced, but it should still be readable for high-intermediate level learners.
 Marsons is a British author, so some of the language and dialogue are specific to Britain (like calling people “guv”).
 This is a great book for learning “Britishisms”—ways of speaking that are specific to the UK.

 Romance books explore relationships, finding Mr. Right (a perfect boyfriend or husband for someone) or characters dealing with love or sex.
 Some romance novels have sexual content and themes.
 Others, often called “chick lit,” have a lighter tone, and are more about interactions between people.
 Romance novels are usually written for women, but anyone can enjoy a well-written story about relationships.